Ottawa Macdonald–Cartier International Airport: Facility layout

 The airport consists of two distinct airfields connected by a taxiway.
 The smaller north field, originally referred to as Uplands, was founded by the Ottawa Flying Club in the late 1920s and then used by Trans-Canada Air Lines, the predecessor of Air Canada.
 This was the area primarily used by No. 2 Service Flying Training School.
 Several hangars were constructed during World War II, but were all demolished by the early 2000s.

 The north field is still popular for general aviation, although only one of its runways, 04/22, is still in use.
 There are a number of aircraft component repair facilities located within the same grouping of buildings as the Ottawa Flying Club.

 The south field consists of the two longer runways, 07/25 and 14/32, designed for jet airliners.
 The public passenger terminal is tucked into the north side of the intersection of the two runways, while the two general aviation FBOs for the south field are nearer to the threshold of runway 25.
 Customs services for private aircraft are available at the two fixed-base operators (FBO), Shell Aerocentre and Skyservice Business Aviation, on the south field.
-There are also a number of aviation component repair facilities on airport grounds, mostly around the Skyservice complex.
+There are also a number of aviation component repair facilities on the airport grounds, mostly around the Skyservice complex.
 The Government of Canada operates a number of hangars, including the Canada Reception Centre, which is used to greet visiting dignitaries.
 The National Research Council operates two facilities on the north side of the grounds, including two wind tunnels.
-One of these has supersonic capabilities, and the other has a 9m diameter, being the largest in Canada.
-Transport Canada operates two facilities on airport grounds, one which houses training equipment, including flight simulators, and a hangar for maintenance and storage of government owned aircraft.
+One of these has supersonic capabilities, and the other has a 9-meter diameter, making it the largest in Canada.
+Transport Canada operates two facilities on airport grounds, one of which houses training equipment, including flight simulators, and the other is a hangar for maintenance and storage of government-owned aircraft.

+YOW covers an expanse of 1,686 hectares (4,166 acres) of total airport property.